A characterization of homology manifolds with $g_2\leq 2$

 The next lemma (\cite[Corollary 1.8]{S3}) places restrictions on the first few $g$-numbers for normal pseudomanifolds.
-(See page 56 in \cite{St2} for definition of $g_i^{<k>}$.) \begin{lemma} Let $\Delta$ be a normal $(d-1)$-pseudomanifold with $d\geq 4$.
+(See page 56 in \cite{St2} for definition of $g_i^{<k>}$ and $M$-vector.) \begin{lemma} Let $\Delta$ be a normal $(d-1)$-pseudomanifold with $d\geq 4$.
 Then $g_3\leq g_2^{<2>}$.
-In particular, if $g_3\geq 0$, then $(1,g_1,g_2,g_3)$ is an $M$-sequence. \end{lemma}
+In particular, if $g_3\geq 0$, then $(1,g_1,g_2,g_3)$ is an $M$-vector. \end{lemma}